NCSU-Libraries/lentil/README.md

 ## Project Maturity

-Although a version of this code is being used in production, **this gem should be considered an early release**.
-This gem has been used to replace our production instance, but has not yet been deployed.
+Although we are using this gem in production, **this gem should be considered an early release**.

 ## Installation